Starting low carb or keto with diabetes medications

-So you have diabetes and you want to try a low-carb diet?
+So you have diabetes and you want to try a low-carb or keto diet?
 Congratulations!
 It may be the single best thing you could ever do for your health.
 It can start to reverse your type 2 diabetes, and dramatically increase your blood sugar control with type 1 diabetes.

 However, you need to know what you are doing.
 Once you start eating low carb you may instantly have to lower any insulin doses, a lot.

 Avoiding the carbohydrates that raise your blood sugar decreases your need for medication to lower it.
 Taking the same dose of insulin as you did prior to adopting a low-carb diet might result in hypoglycemia (low blood sugar, something that can potentially become dangerous.

 You need to test your blood sugar frequently when starting this diet and adapt (lower) your medication.
 This should ideally be done with the assistance of a knowledgeable physician.

 If you have diabetes and you’re treated either by diet alone or just with Metformin there is no risk of low blood sugar on low carb.
 You can get started right away.

 As a general guide you may need to lower your doses by 30-50% or more when starting a strict low-carb diet.

 Unfortunately there’s no way to know the doses required in advance.
 You’ll have to test your blood sugar frequently and adapt (lower) insulin doses.
 This should ideally be done with the assistance of a knowledgeable physician.

 Note that as a general rule it’s easier to err on the low side, and if your blood glucose goes a bit high you can take more insulin later if needed.
 That’s fine.
 If instead you overdose and get low sugar that is potentially far more dangerous.
 You’ll also have to quickly eat or drink more carbohydrates, and that obviously reduces the effect of the low-carb diet.